Google Pixel Slate, hands-on: The keyboard and browser the iPad should have

 Google makes lots of Chromebooks.
-The Pixel Slate is an attempt to make a tablet that's also a Chromebook, something like Microsoft's Surface.
+The Pixel ($379 at Amazon) Slate is an attempt to make a tablet that's also a Chromebook, something like Microsoft's Surface.
 Google wants you to think about the Pixel Slate in terms of its beautiful display, its full Chrome browser, its more tablet-like Chrome OS.

 I just think about its keyboard.